toggledbits/ezmqtt/README.md

     tmpfs: /tmp
 ```

+The logs are viewable using the `docker logs [-f] <container-name>` command.

 ## Configuration

+The configuration file `ezmqtt-config.yaml` is a YAML file containing two sections (as objects): the `mqtt` section configures the MQTT broker connection, and the `ezlo_hub` section configures the Ezlo hub connection.

 ### Configuring the MQTT Broker Connection

-The only configuration item needed for the MQTT broker connection is `mqtt`, the value of which is the URL to connect to your MQTT broker.
-If not set, the default `mqtt://127.0.0.1:1883` is used (*ezmqtt* attempts to find the broker on `localhost`).
+The only configuration key needed for the MQTT broker connection is `mqtt`, the value of which is the URL to connect to your MQTT broker.
+If not set, the default `mqtt://127.0.0.1:1883` is used (*ezmqtt* attempts to find the broker on `localhost`, the host in which *ezmqtt* is also running).

 ### Configuring the Ezlo Hub Connection

-By default, Ezlo hubs require an access token, obtained from their cloud services, to access the API on the hub (needed for *ezmqtt*).
+By default, Ezlo hubs require an *access token*, obtained from the Ezlo cloud services, to access the API on the hub (needed for *ezmqtt*).
 Once an access token is acquired, the hub can then be accessed via its local API (recommended), or using the cloud relay (the only option available for older Atom and PlugHub hubs, which don't have local API access).
+The access token expires periodically and needs to be refreshed, which occurs automatically.

 * `serial` &mdash; serial number of the hub to be connected
 * `username` and `password` &mdash; access credentials for the Ezlo cloud services.
 Set up a username and password in the Ezlo/Vera mobile application.
-* `endpoint` &mdash; (optional) the IP address or websocket URL to which the data connection should be made.
-When this key is used (recommended), the value must be the local IP address of the hub, or a WebSocket URL in the form `wss://local-hub-ip-or-hostname:17000`.
-If this key is not used, *ezmqtt* will use the Ezlo cloud relay.
+* `endpoint` &mdash; (optional, but recommended) the IP address or websocket URL to which the data connection should be made.
+When specified, the value must be the local IP address of the hub or a complete WebSocket URL in the form `wss://local-hub-ip-or-hostname:17000`.
+If this key is specified, *ezmqtt* will use the Ezlo cloud relay.

 The use of the cloud relay for "production" home automation is not recommended, as it creates a heavy, ongoing dependency on Internet access and the Ezlo cloud services availability.
 When the `endpoint` is specified, the cloud services are only used to acquire an access token, which is long-lived (relatively speaking) and can survive brief outages.
-In the long run, however, you may want to consider setting up the hub for *offline anonymous access*, which allows *ezmqtt* to access the local API on the hub without an access token from the cloud (or any other authentication), removing the cloud dependency entirely.
+In the long run, however, you may also want to consider setting up the hub for *offline anonymous access*, which allows *ezmqtt* to access the local API on the hub without an access token from the cloud (or any other authentication), removing the cloud dependency entirely.
 See the detailed discussion under *Ezlo Offline Anonymous Access* below for more information.

 ### Logging Configuration

 Detailed logging can be turned on or off by setting the `debug` key in the configuration to `true` or `false`, respectively.
+It is recommended that detailed logging only be used when troubleshooting or trying to discover device/item behaviors.

+Docker users: the logs for the container can be viewed or captured with `docker logs [-f] <container-name>`.

 ## Telemetry Topics Published